-Graham sits on our Investment Committee.
+Graham sits on our Finance & Investment Committee.
 His early career was with the Automobile Association following which he joined Aviva plc as a director of their UK Life business and executive Chairman of their Mutual Funds business.
 He then worked at Police Mutual where he was Chief Executive.
 He is currently Chairman of the LV= With Profits Committee, a Trustee of Nest Corporation – where he Chairs the Propositions and Risk Committees and a Senior Independent Advisor for BDO LLP.

-Sandra sits on our Compliance and Risk Committee and also our Strategy and Impact Committee.
+Sandra sits on our Compliance & Risk Committee and also our Strategy & Impact Committee.
 She was the Chairman of Harrogate and District NHS Foundation Trust between 2008 to 2017 and maintains her own business providing consultancy and training to both the professional and health sectors.
 Sandra is also Chair of the Members of the Red Kite Multi-Academy Trust and Trustee of the Masiphumelele Trust, the UK arm of a South African charity raising funds for education and business support for the Masiphumelele town-ship in the southern Cape of Africa.

+Clare sits on our Income Generation Committee.
 Clare has worked in Marketing for 30 years for blue chip businesses, in branded goods and service sectors, across the UK and international markets.
 Her most recent role was as UK Marketing Director for Cox Automotive, part of the world’s largest automotive services business in the used vehicle market place.

 After graduating from Oxford with a degree in Pure & Applied Biology, Clare started her career as a management trainee with Mars.
 She has worked for Northern Foods, as Marketing Director of Fox’s Biscuits and as Group Marketing Executive across 18 operating companies.
 She was Marketing Director of Aunt Bessie’s and has service industry experience with the train operating company, GNER, as Sales & Marketing Director and in retailing as Director of Customer Service and Internal Communication at Asda Wal-Mart.